 Eagle Mountain Lake

-Hiker’s beware — if you’re looking for a lake that offers incredible hiking, then here it is.
+Hiker’s beware — if you’re looking for one of the best lakes with incredible hiking opportunities, then here it is.
 Eagle Mountain Lake, located 15 miles north of downtown Fort Worth, has tons of hiking trails around the lake.
 But aside from hiking, Eagle Mountain Lake is also a great place for fishing, skiing, wakeboarding and recreational boating.

 On the West Fork Trinity River, just north of Fort Worth and Lake Worth in Tarrant County | eaglemountainlake.org